 “If someone has done advanced care planning and have documented it and made the information available they are likely to get care consistent with their preferences and that meets their needs.

-“I also think one of the big selling points for advanced care planning is if we do this, it’s better for the families and the people making decisions.
+“I also think one of the big selling points for advanced care planning is it’s better for the families and the people making decisions.
 Then they know they are making decisions that are consistent with their loved one’s wishes.
 It’s a win for everybody.

 “From a doctor’s perspective, I love it when someone has a plan.
 Because rather than thinking ‘oh gosh, what do they want?’
 I can start thinking this is the information I have available and I can match what I’m trying to achieve with what they’re hoping to achieve.
 When people do advanced care planning they do get better care and also think the health and care staff do better as well.”